pralayaPanta/AI-900/4-NaturalLanguageProcessing.md

   -  **Azure AI Language:** includes a custom question answering feature that enables you to create a knowledge base of question and answer pairs that can be queried using natural language input.
   -  **Azure AI Bot Service:** provides a framework for developing, publishing, and managing bots on Azure.

-### Create custom question answering
+### Create custom question answering (QnA Maker)
   - can use Azure AI Language Studio to create, train, publish, and manage question answering projects
+  - can build knowledge base from an existing document manual or website
+  - uses ML to extract question and answer pairs
+  - data is stored in azure search
+  - multi turn converstaion
+      - follow up prompts and context to manage the multiple turns for your bot from one question to another
+  - steps:
     - first provision a Language resource in Azure
     - Define questions and answers
     - Test the projects

 # Fundamentals of conversational language understanding
   - Utterances, Entities and Intent
       - An utterance is an example of something a user might say, and which your application must interpret.
       - An entity is an item to which an utterance refers.